The forest sector and the idea of circular bioeconomy

 Many useful definitions for bioeconomy have been formulated as general guidelines for translating the ideas discussed above into practice.
 In the context of ForestBioFacts learning environment, it is relevant to understand circular bioeconomy as the production, utilisation and conservation of biological resources, including related knowledge, science, technology, and innovation, to provide information, products, processes and services across all economic sectors aiming toward a sustainable economy 4.
 Adding circularity in the definition refers to both the global carbon cycle and the avoidance of waste by clever re-use, recovery and recycling of products, materials and energy.
 Such circularity is a key element in the strategy of the modern, efficient forest sector, making it the forerunner of the necessary global transformation 5.

-Forestry and forest-based industries have a long and successful history of bringing the idea of circular bioeconomy into practice by providing bio-based materials, chemicals and energy, as well as recreation to consumers.
-Recollecting used paper and board products and reusing them in production adds to the sector’s resource efficiency; more recycled paper than virgin wood pulp is used as the feed stock in the paper and board industry, globally.
+Forestry and forest-based industries have a long history of bringing the idea of circular bioeconomy into practice by providing bio-based materials, chemicals and energy, as well as recreation to consumers.
+Collecting used paper and board products and reusing them in production adds to the sector’s resource efficiency.
+More recycled paper than virgin wood pulp is used as the feed stock in the paper and board industry, globally.

 Forest sector, together with agriculture and the food industry, are the two largest producers and utilisers of bio-based resources.
-The modern forest sector employs all branches of science and technology in its efficient industrial value chains; from satellite imaging and drones to forest biology, sophisticated harvesting machinery and soil management; from robust mechanical engineering and advanced process automation to nanotechnology, integrated process chemistry and applications of biochemistry.
+The modern forest sector employs experts from all branches of science and technology in its efficient industrial value chains.
+Professionals with competences varying from satellite imaging and drones to forest biology, sophisticated harvesting machinery and soil management; from robust mechanical engineering and advanced process automation to nanotechnology, integrated process chemistry and applications of biochemistry are needed.

-Many of the technologies, which are developed and applied for industrial conversion of wood into value-added products, can also be adjusted and applied for doing the same from agricultural residues like various straws, so as to enable further expansion of circular bioeconomy.
+Many of the technologies, which are developed and applied for industrial conversion of wood into value-added products, can also be adjusted and applied for doing the same from agricultural residues like various straws to enable further expansion of circular bioeconomy.

-The global demand for further expanding and diversifying the sustainable, circular forest sector is now stronger than ever before.
+The global pressure for further diversifying the forest sector to produce sustainable, circular products to replace fossil-based products is now stronger than ever before.

 Listen to what Research Professor Tekla Tammelin from VTT thinks about the future opportunities and challenges of bio-based materials.